harness/developer-hub/docs/platform/9_Approvals/adding-harness-approval-stages.md

 Enable this option to provide approvers with the execution history for this Pipeline.
 This can help approvers make their decision.

 ### Option: Auto-Reject previous deployments paused in this step on approval
-Enable this option to auto reject older executions that are waiting on approval when the latest execution is approved.
+Enable this option to auto reject older stale executions that are waiting on approval when the latest execution is approved.

 ### Step 3: Select Approvers